IBM/aspera-cli/docs/README.erb.md

 :...............................:..................................:...........:
 ```

-Note that `select` filters selected elements from the result of API calls, while the `query` parameters gives filtering parameters to the API when listing elements.
+> Note: `select` filters selected elements from the result of API calls, while the `query` parameters gives filtering parameters to the API when listing elements.

 #### Verbosity of output